 This recipe card guides you through the process of rehydrating and maintaining healthy milk kefir grains.
 Whether you're new to fermenting or looking to revive dehydrated grains, this simple step-by-step method ensures your kefir grains thrive and continue producing tangy, probiotic-rich kefir.
 With just a few ingredients and easy-to-follow instructions, you'll have active, healthy grains that keep delivering delicious kefir for your homestead kitchen.
 Keep this recipe handy as a quick reference for making kefir and caring for your grains!

-If you need a break, store the grains in the fridge with fresh milk for up to 3 weeks.
-Be sure to “feed” them with a little milk to keep them alive.
+To maintain healthy grains: Keep them in regular use by repeating the fermentation process every 24 to 48 hours with fresh milk.
+If you need to pause, store the grains in the fridge in a small jar of milk for up to 3 weeks.
+Be sure to "feed" them with fresh milk weekly to keep them alive and thriving.

 Notes